Collective Worship Policy

 Autumn: Respect / Kindness Spring: Perseverance / Forgiveness Summer: Courage / Gratitude

 The above gives the opportunity for the school to define and explain the school values within a biblical context.
-On occasion assemblies will also respond to local, national or worldwide events.
+On occasion Collective Worship will also respond to local, national or worldwide events.
 In addition to the above the whole school meets to celebrate the Eucharist once per term in the school and also celebrates termly church festivals within our local churches – within which the pupils take an active role through responsibilities, dance, readings, drama and song.

 The budget for Collective Worship is distinct from the budget for Religious Education.
 There is a wide selection of assembly books and artefacts which we regularly update and improve.
 We have a collection of music which is used to provide suitable music as children enter and leave the hall as well as to accompany singing.
 Leaders of worship, including clergy, have access to regular training.